Electric Cars

 HEARTECT-e

-Suzuki’s electric vehicles, including the e Vitara, are built on the new HEARTECT-e
+Suzuki’s electric vehicles, including the e VITARA, are built on the new HEARTECT-e

 platform – an evolution of Suzuki’s renowned lightweight and rigid HEARTECT architecture.